genomicsclass/leanpub/manuscript/interactions_and_contrasts.md

 ##   0.2749082
 ```

-However, we can demonstrate that the push vs. pull coefficient, `coefs[2]`, is now a weighted mean of the difference of means for each group.
+We can demonstrate that the push vs. pull coefficient, `coefs[2]`, is now a weighted mean of the difference of means for each group.
 Furthermore, the weighting is determined by the sample size of each group.
 The math works out so simply here because the sample size is equal for the push and pull subgroups within each leg pair.
 If the sample sizes were not equal for push and pull within each leg pair, the weighting is uniquely determined by a formula involving the sample size of each subgroup, the total sample size, and the number of coefficients.
 This can be worked out from {$$}(\mathbf{X}^\top \mathbf{X})^{-1} \mathbf{X}^\top{/$$}.

 ```r